-The initiator shall transmit EDMG BRP-TX packets using the DMG antenna corresponding to the best sector identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.
+The initiator shall transmit one EDMG BRP-TX packet using the DMG antenna corresponding to the best AWV configuration identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.The TRN-Unit RX Pattern field in the EDMG-Header-A of EDMG BRP-TX packets used in the procedure shall be set to 0.

-The responder shall use a directional antenna pattern when receiving the EDMG BRP-TX packets sent by the initiator.
-The AWV used by the responder shall be the best sector identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.
+The AWV configuration used by the responder shall be the RX AWV configuration corresponding to the best AWV configuration identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.

-The BRP packet sent by the responder with feedback of a BRP TXSS shall be transmitted with the same DMG antenna and antenna configuration used in the transmission of the first BRP frame sent by the responder in the BRP TXSS procedure.
-The BRP packet sent by the responder with feedback of a BRP TXSS shall be received by the initiator with the same DMG antenna and antenna configuration used in the reception of the first BRP frame sent by the responder in the BRP TXSS procedure.

-The first TRN-Unit in an EDMG BRP packet used in a BRP TXSS may be used for the initiator and responder to switch DMG antennas and shall not be processed by the responder.
-Therefore, for EDMG BRP-TX packets transmitted during BRP TXSS, the value of the TXVECTOR parameter EDMG_TRN_LEN shall be set to k + 1, where k is the number of TRN-Units used for sector sweep.
+The first TRN-Unit in an EDMG BRP packet used in a SISO BRP TXSS may be used for the initiator and responder to switch DMG antennas and shall not be processed by the receiver.
+Therefore, for EDMG BRP-TX packets transmitted during SISO BRP TXSS, the value of the TXVECTOR parameter EDMG_TRN_LEN shall be set to k + 1, where k is the number of TRN-Units used for transmit training.

-When transmitting an EDMG BRP-TX packet as part of a BRP TXSS, an EDMG STA may change the DMG antenna used in the transmission of its TRN field during the first TRN-Unit and shall not change DMG antenna during the remaining TRN-Units.
+When transmitting an EDMG BRP-TX packet as part of a SISO BRP TXSS, an EDMG STA may change the DMG antenna used in the transmission of its TRN field during the first TRN-Unit and shall not change DMG antenna during the remaining TRN-Units.

-When receiving EDMG BRP-TX packets as part of BRP TXSS, an EDMG STA may change the DMG antenna used in the reception of the TRN field during the first TRN-Unit and shall not change DMG antenna during the remaining TRN-Units.
+When receiving EDMG BRP-TX packets as part of SISO BRP TXSS, an EDMG STA may change the DMG antenna used in the reception of the TRN field during the first TRN-Unit and shall not change DMG antenna during the remaining TRN-Units.

+10.38.9.5.2.2 MIMO BRP TXSS configuration

+All fields of EDMG BRP-TX packets used in MIMO BRP TXSS shall be transmitted with all transmit chains of the transmitter and use an EDMG PPDU defined for MIMO transmission in Clause 30.
+The TRN field of EDMG BRP-TX packets used in MIMO BRP TXSS shall consist of N orthogonal waveforms, where N is the number of transmit chains used in the transmission of the packet, as defined in 30.9.
+In a MIMO BRP TXSS, channel measurements shall be obtained during the reception of a single EDMG BRP-TX packet.

+A STA that is part of a MIMO BRP TXSS and receives EDMG BRP-TX packets shall perform channel measurements using all of its DMG antennas simultaneously and provide feedback for each of its DMG antennas, as defined in 10.38.9.5.4.
+The total number of AWV configurations used in the transmit training is equal to the total number of AWV configurations employed in the transmission of all N orthogonal waveforms that comprise the TRN field of the EDMG BRP-TX packet.

+The TRN-Unit RX Pattern field in the EDMG-Header-A of EDMG BRP-TX packets used in MIMO BRP TXSS shall be set to 1.

+The TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start a MIMO BRP TXSS shall be equal to 0.

+For EDMG BRP-TX packets transmitted in a MIMO BRP TXSS, the value of the TXVECTOR parameter EDMG_TRN_LEN shall be set to k, where k is the number of TRN-Units used in the transmit training.

 10.38.9.5.3 BRP TXSS execution